dave-malone/pcfdev-spring-cloud-services/README.md

 ## Prerequisites

+By default, the PCFDev VM will only start with up to 4GB of total memory.
+For use with SCS, it is recommended that you start the VM with at least 8GB of memory:

+`VM_MEMORY=8192 ./start-osx`

 Openssl client on OSX needs to be updated.
 These scripts have been tested with openssl 1.0.2h.
 Instructions on updating can be found here: http://apple.stackexchange.com/questions/126830/how-to-upgrade-openssl-in-os-x